 November 8, 2013 - January 5, 2014

-The Delaware Museum of Natural History will be the first stop for a national tour of winning photographs from the 2013 Nikon Small World Photomicrography Competition.
-On view from November 8, 2013 – January 5, 2014, the exhibit features 20 images of unusual, magnified subjects including a painted turtle retina, veiled chameleon embryo, an insect wrapped in a spider web, preserved dinosaur bone, ghost shrimp eye, and more.
+The Delaware Museum of Natural History will be the first stop on a national tour of winning photographs from the 40th annual Nikon Small World Photomicrography Competition.
+On view from November 17, 2014 – January 4, 2015, the exhibit features 20 images of unusual, magnified subjects including the eye of a jumping spider, a caterpillar leg, a cow’s artery, brine shrimp appendages, a mouse brain, and more.

-Along with Egmond, over 100 other winners from around the world were recognized this year for excellence in photomicrography, sometimes for multiple entries.
-As always, winning images were selected for displaying both artistic quality and masterful scientific technique.
+Moreno is recognized along with over 80 other winners from around the world for excellence in photomicrography.
+Winners from Italy, the United States, Austria, Spain and Australia also ranked in the top ten, for exceptional images selected based on both artistic quality and masterful scientific technique.

 Top Five Images: